 Any project serving business sector or directly or indirectly creating businesses and employment in the following counties: Chase, Clay, Cloud, Dickinson, Ellsworth, Geary, Jewell, Lincoln, Lyon, Marshall, Mitchell, Morris, Ottawa, Pottawatomie, Republic, Riley, Saline, Wabaunsee, and Washington.

 No direct granting of funds will occur to for-profit enterprises.
 Low-interest loans are possible.
-In most instances, for-profit businesses are eligible for no more than $50,000 in loans or equity injections or combinations thereof.
 NCRPC has a checklist of loan documentation it will provide for these types of projects.

 All entities must show proof of organization existence and documentation of its status through the Kansas Secretary of State office.

-Matching sources of funding at or greater than the funding request are desired in all cases.
-Therefore, written proof of such matching funds is encouraged in order to better ensure a commitment from the tax credit initiative.
+Matching sources of funding at or greater than the funding request are required in all cases.
+Written proof of such matching funds is necessary.

 Not all projects may qualify for funding even if the applicant is eligible to apply.
 Examples include a large city/county infrastructure involving significant job creation or retention that is otherwise qualified under federal or state programs.
 Similarly, for-profit businesses must be able to prove they are not eligible to receive bank financing.
 If you have questions about whether or not your project does qualify, please contact the NCRPC to discuss your situation.
 Office staff might know of other funding sources to underwrite your project.